Atos sales flat, confident on Siemens IT buy

-PARIS France's information technology services group Atos (ATOS.PA) held revenue flat in the third quarter, its first to include the acquisition of its rival Siemens' IT unit (SIEGn.DE).
+PARIS France's information technology services group Atos held revenue flat in the third quarter, its first to include the acquisition of its rival Siemens' IT unit.

 "The integration of Siemens Information Services is producing the expected synergies," Atos said in a statement, adding that the company moved ahead with planned staff cuts of 629 people in the quarter.

-Revenue was down 0.3 percent on a comparable basis to 2.1 billion euros ($2.9 billion), which is around the high end of analysts' expectations for third quarter revenue of 2.06-2.09 billion euro.
+Revenue was down 0.3 percent on a comparable basis to 2.1 billion euros (1.8 billion pounds), which is around the high end of analaysts' expectations for third quarter revenue of 2.06-2.09 billion euro.

 For the year, Atos is still aiming for an operating margin of 6.2 percent on annual sales of 6.8 billion euro.